 |Mystery Ranch Scree 32||N||Y||$189|

 |REI Traverse 35||Y||Y||$139|

 The Deuter Trail Pro 36 is a great mid-sized backpack that is durable and can be used for multiple sports, including hiking, climbing, and even backcountry ski tours.
 It has enough capacity to carry gear and emergency supplies for more technical hikes, with a lively but stiff frame that can carry heavier gear when necessary.
 I’ve used the Trail Pro 36 quite extensively this year for many long hikes and fly fishing trips and have found all of its pockets to be useful for keeping the gear I use for different activities separate and organized.
 The air channel on pack’s back panel is also surprisingly effective to keep you cool and helps reduce perspiration on hot and humid days or when you’re working hard in the hlls.

-Disclosure: Deuter provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Deuter provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.